Mitcham Eastfields railway station: Services

-During the peak hours, additional services between London Victoria and Epsom also call at the station.
+During the peak hours, additional services between London Victoria and Epsom also call at the station, as well as a single return journey between Sutton and London Bridge.

 On Saturday evenings (after approximately 18:45) and on Sundays, there is no service south of Dorking to Horsham.

 Connections

 London Buses routes 152, 463 and school route 633 serve the station.